 The Wild Women were a hoot from the start.
 But cleverly, as we were lulled into the comfort of laughter and shared enjoyment, they began to get deeper and deeper in their reflection on what it means to be treated as a older woman, and how to respond to it.
 Cleverly, their message was about older blokes as well.
 They played some quite demanding instrumentals which I think went well beyond folk music.
 I thought of them as mini symphonic sketches, on the ukuleles.
 The lasting memories I have is of the joy they have and their rebellious embrace of gender and ageing.
 These are two women who are determined make the world a better place, one witty line and clever key change at a time.

-Michael Fine at Troubadour Folk Club on 29 May 2021
+Michael Fine at Troubadour Folk Club

 Brisbane workshops and performances May 2021

 The weekend was a wonderful experience.
 If you ever get the chance, and you are looking for something extra, I recommend you go to a concert or workshop by the Wild Women of Anywhere Beach.